py415/deli_meals_flutter/README.md

 ## Overview
 ### Description

-DeliMeals is a delicious meal recipe app with curated recipes for a wide range of audiences and supports dietary restrictions.
+Deli Meals is a delicious meal recipe app with curated recipes for a wide range of audiences and supports dietary restrictions.

 ## Product Specs
 ### User Stories